elgopher/pixiq/docs/architecture.md

 or maybe even make a change by submitting a [Pull Request](https://github.com/jacekolszak/pixiq/pulls).
 The `opengl.Windows` struct does not need to implement any abstractions, therefore it might be extended freely.

+why you are still using OpenGL in 2020?

+> Because the API is easy to use (compared to Vulkan for example), is multiplatform (yes, it still works on MacOS) and has decent support in Go.